-The GameController will then activate the substate for the respective free kick.
-Note that in the case of the Pushing Free Kick the substate is activated automatically through the "Foul".
-The team who is awarded the Free Kick (termed the attacking team) has 30 seconds to complete the kick.
-For a "Penalty Kick", the game instead proceeds as described in Section 3.8.1.
+The GameController will activate the substate then activate the sub-state for the respective free kick.
+Note that in the case of the Pushing Free Kick the substate sub-state is activated automatically through the "Foul".
+If the ball left the field, the ball will be positioned by the assistant referee The team who is awarded the Free Kick (termed the attacking team) has 30 s to complete the kick.
+For a "Penalty Kick", the game instead proceeds as described in Section 3.6.
+Section 3.7.1.

 When necessary, the referee may need to place the ball.
 For a Pushing Free Kick, the ball will be left in place, and only repositioned in accordance with the pushing rules (see Section 4.10).
-If the ball left the field, the ball will be positioned as described in Section 3.7.
+The team who is awarded the Free Kick has 30to complete the Free Kick.
+Section 4.10).
+If the ball left the field, the ball will be positioned as described in Section 3.6.

-During the Free Kick, only the attacking team may approach within 0.75m to the ball, with the exception of the defensive goalkeeper.
-All other robots of the defensive team must move away from the ball.
-The defensive goalkeeper may be within the 0.75m radius, provided that it is within the Penalty Box and does not touch the ball.
-Defensive robots that violate these restrictions are penalised with the "Illegal Positioning" penalty (see Section 4.4) which results in a standard removal penalty (see Section 4.2).
+During the Free Kick: Only the team awarded with the Free Kick, only the attacking team may approach within 0.750.75 m to the ball.
+The All robots of the other team have to defensive team must immediately move away from the ball(see Section ??).
+Only the opposition Goal Keeper may remain within the 0.75radius, provided that the Goal Keeper is within the Goal Box, and does not touch the ball.
+Opposition.
+Defensive robots that violate (a) or (b) these restrictions are penalized with the "Illegal DefenderPositioning" penalty (see Section ?? for detailsSection 4.4) which results in a standard removal penalty(see Section 4.2). (see Section 4.2).
 Additional penalties against any further robots during the free kick, including Pushing, do not result in an additional Free Kick, but still use the appropriate removal penalty.
+The game clock continues to count-down.

-A Free Kick is deemed completed and play returns to normal if:
+A Free Kick is deemed completed and play returns to normal if any of the following occurs:

-- The attacking team touches the ball, except for a robot getting up which is exempt from this rule. - The 30 seconds time period expires (or the game time expires).
+• The team who has been awarded the Free Kick attacking team touches the ball.
+A, except for a robot getting up which is exempt from this rule.

+• The 3030 s time period expires (or the game time expires).

 The head referee will announce a Free Kick is completed, by "Ball Free", and the GameController resumes the game state playing.
-Note that the substate will be automatically left after the 30 seconds time period expires.
+Note that the sub-state will be automatically left after the 30 s time period expires.

-3.8.1 Penalty Kick Procedure
+3.7.1 Penalty Kick Procedure

-When the GameController activates the Penalty Kick, the game changes to the Ready state.
-This denotes that the robot's are given time to setup and prepare for the penalty kick.
+When the GameController activates the Penalty Kick, the game changes to the Ready state with free kick sub-state active.

+This denotes that the robots are given time to set up and prepare for the penalty kick.
 Similar to kick-off, the game clock is paused during finals games only.
 The referees should pick up the ball.